mryab/efficient-dl-systems/README.md

 # Syllabus
 - [__Week 1:__](./week01_intro) __Introduction__
   - Lecture: Course overview and organizational details.
 Core concepts of the GPU architecture and CUDA API.
-  - Seminar: Working with CUDA in PyTorch.
-Code benchmarking examples.
+  - Seminar: CUDA operations in PyTorch.
+Introduction to benchmarking.
 - __Week 2:__ Basics of distributed ML
 - __Week 3:__ Data-parallel training and All-Reduce
 - __Week 4:__ Memory-efficient and model-parallel training